 B16.3.
 The licensee must develop and maintain an Electricity Network Innovation Strategy and must use reasonable endeavours to cooperate with all other Relevant Network Licensees in the development of an Electricity Network Innovation Strategy.

 B16.4.
-The Relevant Network Licensees must prepare a plan for the development of the first Electricity Network Innovation Strategy by 31 August 2017.
-The first Electricity Network Innovation Strategy must be published by 31 March 2018.

-B16.5.
-The licensee must use all reasonable endeavours to work with all other Relevant Network Licensees to ensure the Energy Network Innovation Strategy is reviewed every two years and where necessary, in the majority view of Relevant Network Licensees, is also updated.
+The licensee must use reasonable endeavours to work with all other Relevant Network Licensees to ensure that the Electricity Network Innovation Strategy is reviewed every two years and, where necessary in the majority view of Relevant Network Licensees, is also updated.

 Part B: Electricity Network Innovation Strategy